radarbot-team/radarbot-team-best-pratices/README.md

 ### Unit tests

-Tests are one of the most importatn parts of the development.
+Tests are one of the most important parts of the development.
 By creating and running unit tests against your code, you can easily verify that the logic of individual units is correct.
 There are two types of unit tests.

 - [**Local tests**](https://developer.android.com/training/testing/unit-testing/local-unit-tests.html): unit tests that run on your local machine only.
 These tests are compiled to **run locally on the Java Virtual Machine** (JVM) to minimize execution time.
 Use this approach to run unit tests that have **no dependencies on the Android framework** or have dependencies that can be filled by using mock objects with any mock library like Mockito.